South Staffordshire Railway: Authorisation: Dudley, Walsall and northwards

 Walsall and Dudley were important manufacturing towns, and it was to be expected that a railway connection between them would be put forward.
 The South Staffordshire Junction Railway was proposed to connect the two towns, with junction connections to the Grand Junction Railway, now to be part of the LNWR.
-The SSJR got its authorising Act of Parliament on 3 August 1846, with permitted share capital of £525,000.
+The SSJR got its authorising act of Parliament, the South Staffordshire Junction Railway Act 1846 (9 & 10 Vict. c. ccc) on 3 August 1846, with permitted share capital of £525,000.

 At the same time, another company, the Trent Valley, Midlands and Grand Junction Railway was authorised.
 It was to make a line from Walsall northwards through Lichfield to join the Midland Railway main line (heading towards Burton-on-Trent) at Wichnor.
-It too was authorised on 3 August 1846, with capital of £420,000.
-The two companies had been in discussion and saw there were advantages in combining, and this was allowed for in their respective Acts.
-Final agreement for this was accomplished on 6 October, ratified by an Act of 9 July 1847.
-The 1847 Act also confirmed a change of name for the combined company, which was to be called the South Staffordshire Railway; the combined share capital was fixed at £945,000; in addition the Act granted running powers over the Midland Railway from Wichnor Junction to Burton.
+It too was authorised on 3 August 1846, by the Trent Valley, Midlands and Grand Junction Railway Act 1846 (9 & 10 Vict. c. cccxvi), with capital of £420,000.
+The two companies had been in discussion and saw there were advantages in combining, and this was allowed for in their respective acts of Parliament.
+Final agreement for this was accomplished on 6 October, ratified by an act of Parliament, the South Staffordshire Railway Act 1847 (10 & 11 Vict. c. clxxxix), of 9 July 1847.
+The 1847 act also confirmed a change of name for the combined company, which was to be called the South Staffordshire Railway; the combined share capital was fixed at £945,000; in addition the act granted running powers over the Midland Railway from Wichnor Junction to Burton.

 First construction: Walsall to Bescot

-Although the Act of Parliament authorised the share capital, the Company had to obtain the share subscriptions, as well as acquire the necessary land.
-The Board decided on a modest start to construction, by building from Walsall to Bescot on the former Grand Junction Railway route.
+Although the act of Parliament authorised the share capital, the company had to obtain the share subscriptions, as well as acquire the necessary land.
+The board decided on a modest start to construction, by building from Walsall to Bescot on the former Grand Junction Railway route.

 This was quickly accomplished, and the line was opened on 1 November 1847; temporary station premises were used at Walsall, south of Bridgeman Place, and the line connected to a junction on the GJR main line, called Bescot Junction.

 It is probable that the first trains were operated by the LNWR using their own rolling stock.
 There was no station at the junction.
 Prior to the opening of the Walsall line, there had been a station further north-west on the GJR line called "Walsall".
 It was now renamed Bescot Bridge, and it was used for journeys from Wolverhampton and further north to Walsall, by changing there to road transport.